jungvonmatt/storyblok-migrations/README.md

 In this section you can see how to create migrations for schema and content migrations.

 > When creating migrations, the file must have a `.js` extension to be executed by `sb-migrate`.
-Thanks to `JSDoc` documentation for all important functions, you’ll still benefit from autocompletion and type safety in your IDE.
+Thanks to `JSDoc` documentation for all important functions, you'll still benefit from autocompletion and type safety in your IDE.

 ### Type-Safe Migrations